arujthecurator/One_Shot_Affordance_Detection_CS5824_ECE5424/README.md

 ### Train <a name="61"></a>
 You have to download the pretrained resnet50 model from [ [Google Drive](https://drive.google.com/file/d/16OYi8kAxHosfCo8E4gmFIhwemW1FaCEB/view?usp=sharing) | [Baidu Pan](https://pan.baidu.com/s/1HbsvNctWd6XLXFcbIoq1ZQ) (xjk5) ],
 then move it to the newly created `models` folder.
 Create `save_models` folder in the OSAD directory before training the model.
-Remeber that in the OSAD directory os_ad_1.py, os_ad_2.py, and os_ad_3.py are three different models trained by us.
+Remember that in the OSAD directory os_ad_1.py, os_ad_2.py, and os_ad_3.py are three different models trained by us.
 Whichever model you want to train, just rename that model as os_ad.py.
 To train the models, execute run_os_ad.py script using the following command:
 ```bash
 python run_os_ad.py